dotnet/designs/README.md

 Anyone can contribute.
 The following contributions are expected to be the most common:

-- Create an issue requesting a new feature.
-- Create an issue requesting a design for an existing feature where a behavior is problematic or not well understood.
-- Comment on an issue.
-- Create a pull request for a doc in .\accepted for a design for a feature.
+- Create a pull request for a doc in .\proposed for a design for a feature.
-- Create a pull request for a doc in .\accepted an alternate design for a feature.
+- Create a pull request for a doc in .\proposed an alternate design for a feature.
 - Once broad agreement is reached, PR proposal doc merged into accepted folder.